-- Employing a defense-in-depth model with multiple layered defense mechanisms to protect valuable assets.
+- Employing a defence-in-depth model with multiple layered defence mechanisms to protect valuable assets.

 - Deploying easily within an existing cloud infrastructure to inspect ingress, egress, and lateral (east-west) traffic to protect against malicious activity, command and control (C&C), as well as internal and external threats.

 - Integrating with an advanced cyber threat intelligence platform, Trend Micro Research, which facilitates capturing unknown threats and zero-day attacks.

 - Providing complete visibility of all network interactions, enhancing the security team's visibility in the entire IT environment.

 - Immediately deploying transparently without disrupting current business operations on cloud network environments.

 - Auto-syncing through virtual patching to quickly respond to threats that exploit known vulnerabilities without slowing down your business applications.
 Always on – always protected.